khushalsagar/navigation-transitions/explainer.md

 The platform APIs required for cases marked with ☑ are:

 * Gesture API: Most platforms have a swipe gesture which is used by the UA to trigger a back/forward navigation.
-On Android/iOS its swiping from the screen edge; on Mac, its multi-finger swipe.
+On Android/iOS the gesture is swiping from the screen edge; on Mac, it's a multi-finger swipe.
 Site authors currently can not consistently intercept these events.
 Customizing swipe navigations for both same-document and cross-document navigations requires this[^1].

 * Persisting Visual State: The transition requires showing visual state from both before/after the navigation.
 Site authors can do this for same-document navigations but not cross-document.
 [ViewTransition](https://github.com/WICG/view-transitions/blob/main/explainer.md#cross-document-same-origin-transitions) addresses this gap.

-The exact details for the above APIs is out of scope for this proposal.
-These are meant to show that there are cases which are currently not customizable by site authors but will be going forward.
-The API proposals here should work well if/when one of these cases becomes customizable.
+The details for the above APIs are out of scope for this proposal.
+These are meant to show that there are cases which are currently not customizable by site authors but may become so going forward.
+The API proposal here should work well if/when one of these cases becomes customizable.

 # Problem Statement
-There is currently no way for a site to indicate that it has a custom visual transition tied to a navigation.
+There is currently no way for a site author to indicate that the page has a custom visual transition tied to a navigation.
 For example, if the UA adds a visual transition for an atomic navigation (like clicking the back button), there is no way for the UA and site-author to coordinate the 2 transitions.
 The results in 2 category of issues:

 * Double transitions: Executing both the UA and author defined visual transitions looks like a visual glitch.
 This [site](https://darkened-relieved-azimuth.glitch.me) shows the issue on Chrome/Safari iOS and Safari on Mac.
 The site does a cross-fade when the user goes back: